 Out popped genie before Benny!
 It didn't laugh or giggle or try to play a trick on him as he had expected after seeing Aladdin.
 And it wasn't blue.
 It simply starred Benny hard in the face and asked candidly, "What do you want?"

-wish for and also what do you want?
+"You mean, like, what do I wish for?"
+The genie rolled his eyes, "Yes.
+What do you wish for and also what do you want?
 I was enjoying my solitude."

 "Do I get three wishes?"
 Benny asked excitedly.